allegro/blog/README.md

 ## Repo permissions

-Until Allegro has completely migrated from Stash to github, you will probably need to apply for some permissions before you can access the repository:
+Until Allegro has completely migrated from Stash to GitHub, you will probably need to apply for some permissions before you can access the repository:
-* You need a personal github account.
+* You need a personal GitHub account.
-* Have your account connected to the [Allegro organization on github](https://github.com/allegro).
+* Have your account connected to the [Allegro organization on GitHub](https://github.com/allegro).
 Ask for the current procedure on #help-github Slack channel.
 * Ask for write permissions to the blog repo on #allegro-tech-blog channel.

 ## What goes into your PR